 Look into your crystal ball

 No one likes going to the store to pick up everything they need for a project, only to find out once they get home that they forgot a critical item.
 By creating personas of your common customers and their needs, you can predict what those customers might need in the future and suggest an add-on that will ultimately save them time and money in the long run.

 Make accepting an add-on an extremely easy choice

-If your customer decides to go for an add-on you suggest, but find out later that they have to go through paperwork and time-consuming rigmarole to make it happen, at the very least they’re going to be irritated, and worst case, they’ll back out of the sale.
+If your customer decides to go for an add-on you suggest but finds out later that they have to go through paperwork and time-consuming rigmarole to make it happen, at the very least, they’re going to be irritated, and worst case, they’ll back out of the sale.
 So do whatever you can to make their experience easy and frictionless.
 Use the information you have on hand to expedite the process for them, or better yet, don’t make them do a darn thing!